How to keep your horse’s tail white!

-- If you find that you are tempted to use detergent or bleach or laundry soap on your horse’s tail, I BEG YOU TO RECONSIDER.
-This is a sign that your horse’s nutrition isn’t ideal, you need to step up your stall cleaning routine, and start to pay more attention to the tail on a daily basis.
+- If you are tempted to use detergent, bleach, or laundry soap on your horse’s tail, I beg you to recover.
+This is a sign that your horse’s nutrition isn’t ideal, you need to step up your stall cleaning routine, and start to pay more attention to the tail daily.
 Detergents will strip hair and skin of valuable and protective oils, leaving your horse’s tail brittle, dry, and likely to break and soak up even more stains.
 For more on detergent, read this, and for more on household cleaners, read this.

 I like the following products for tail care.
 As an Amazon Associate, I earn from qualifying purchases.
 Does this cost you more?
 NO WAY!
 And thank you for your support!